kylebakerio/ada-water/README.md

 </html>
 ```

-You can experiment with animation settings on it as well:
+You can experiment with adding another layer of animation on it:
 ```js
 document.querySelector('a-water').setAttribute('animation', {
     property: 'scale',